 - The designs are very similar in terms of internal layout.
 You can choose different storage options such as wooden shelves or metal bottle racks to suit your collection.

-- For more capacity, go for a freestanding wine cooler.
-Some models will store over 200 bottles whilst integrated models tend to hold less than a 100.
+- For more capacity, go for a freestanding wine cooler, or a tall wine cooler Some models will store over 200 bottles whilst integrated models tend to hold less than 100.
+A large wine cooler can also look so stunning.

-- If you’re limited on space, a freestanding model can be installed and moved anywhere.
-An integrated model will blend seamlessly with the design of your kitchen if you have room for it, making it a sleek design feature.
+- If you’re limited on space or want the freedom to change your mind, a freestanding model can be installed and moved anywhere.
+An integrated wine cooler will blend seamlessly with the design of your kitchen if you have room for it, making it a sleek design feature.
+For instance an under counter wine fridge is easily installed into your existing cabinetry and makes a smart and stylish feature of the kitchen.
+You can also opt for a slimline wine cooler as narrow wine fridges will take up a lot less room than a large freestanding wine fridge.

 - Light – Try and keep your wine fridge out of direct sunlight.
 Some models come effaced with glass that protects against UV rays, but this shouldn’t be your only countermeasure against the sun.

-- Air flow – This only applies if you’re installing in a cabinet, but your wine cooler needs a couple inches of space behind it, a couple more on top and an inch either side to work properly.
+- Air flow – This only applies if you’re installing a built in wine fridge, but your wine cooler needs a couple inches of space behind it, a couple more on top and an inch either side to work properly.

 - Temperature – Placing your wine fridge next to your dishwasher, oven or in direct sunlight gives it more work to do to keep your bottle refrigerated.

 Once you’ve taken all these factors into consideration, you can then choose your wine fridge.
-Once you’ve chosen your wine fridge, you need to know how to install it.
+Once you’ve chosen your wine cooler, you need to know how to install it.

 How to Install a Built-In Wine Fridge